A packer packs goods by hand or using machines, often on a production line, to prevent damage to goods and products during transport and delivery.

 where you work

 the size of the company or organisation you work for

 the demand for the job.

 The starting salary is often based on the National Minimum Wage (NMW).

-- You would normally work in one place for most of the day working at a conveyer belt.
+You might work in one place for most of the day, working at a conveyer belt.